faustic/nexo/doc/dev/platform/README.md

 For now, we will apply the principle of least surprise and persist with the policy of platform isolation.
 Future experience will tell if the choice was adequate.

 It is worth mentioning that platform isolation refers only to the implementation files, which is where platform-dependence resides.
 Extending isolation to the interface files would make little sense, as the main goal of the Nexo project is precisely to use a common interface for all platforms.

+### Exposed implementation details

+Despite what has been said about separation of interfaces and implementation, we can occasionally allow implementation details to appear in some interface files, whether to be used only by a set of related platforms (such as POSIX-compatible ones) or for some other reason.
+In that case, the exposed implementation details are subject to the same rule as the rest of the interface file: once the file is declared stable, the exposed implementation details must not be further modified.